SimonCW/ollama-rag-rs/DESIGN_DOC.md

 ### Which Vector DB?

+### Update 2024-03-08

+LanceDB is the way to go for this project ...
+I think ;).
+No seriously, it looks like LanceDB is what I've been looking for.
+Basically the Sqlite of vector databases.
+Also, it's also written in Rust.
+The only drawback is that the Rust SDK is quite experimental yet (they focus on the Python and JS SDKs first).

 #### Update 2024-02-16

 To fulfill the "local first" goal, I maybe should build use faiss or annoy on